yquake2/yquake2/doc/02_installation.md

 * etc.

 Yamagi Quake II is compatible with all of these versions.
-While some of these versions come with all patches applied it's highly recommended to follow this guide step by step and to reapply the patch by hand.
+While some of these versions come with all patches applied, it's highly recommended to follow this guide step by step and to reapply the patch by hand.
 Not all distributors patched the game correctly, leading to serve problems like missing assets or even crashes.